Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Introduction

+By a further analysis of the sequences, Case $2$ is reduced to Case $1$.
+The key input here is that the flow spaces of edge spaces of $Y$ are uniformly quasiconvex in both $Y$ and $X$ (Corollary \ref{flow-qc} and Lemma \ref{Y flow qc in X}).
+Finally, using the key input, in Case $3$, if $\lim^T_{n\to\infty}\pi(y_n)\ne\lim^T_{n\to\infty}\pi(y'_n)$, then we reduce to Case $2$; otherwise, we construct a uniformly quasiconvex subset of both $Y$ and $X$ containing $y_n$ and $y'_n$.
+This concludes the proof.

 {\bf Organization of the paper}: In Section \ref{prelim}, we recall basic definitions and results in hyperbolic metric spaces which are used in the subsequent sections.
 We recall trees of metric spaces in Section \ref{trees-of-metric-sps} and prove some results related to this for later use.
 Following \cite[Chapter $3$]{ps-kap}, in Subsection \ref{subsec-flow space}, we recall flow spaces in a modified form and prove some of their properties.
 Some results related to Gromov boundary of trees of metric spaces are proved in Subsection \ref{subsec-boundary of trees of sps}.
-We define subtree of subspaces of trees of spaces in Section \ref{sec-subtree of spaces}.
-Section \ref{sec-main thm} contains the proof of our main theorem (Theorem \ref{main-theorem-ct}).
-In the end of this section we prove Theorem \ref{main-conseq}.
-Finally, as applications of Theorem \ref{main-theorem-ct}, in Section \ref{subsec-CT lamination}, we study Cannon--Thurston lamination.
-In Section \ref{sec-application}, we study group-theoretic applications of Theorem \ref{main-theorem-ct}, Theorems \ref{thm-lam1 intro}, \ref{thm-lam2 intro}.
-For instance, in Section \ref{sec-application}, we prove Theorem \ref{thm-main group ct} and Theorem \ref{thm-main group finite index ct}, and Theorem \ref{thm-qc intro}, and other related results such as examples and nonexamples.
+In Section \ref{sec-subtree of spaces}, we define subtrees of subspaces of trees of spaces and prove that any unbounded sequence in such a subspace that is Gromov in both spaces admits a representative that is a Gromov sequence in both spaces and is either vertical or horizontal, as mentioned above (see Corollary \ref{vert or horiz replace}).
+This is the heart underlying the proof of the main theorem (Theorem C).
+Section \ref{sec-main thm} contains the proof of our main theorem based on the study in Section \ref{sec-subtree of spaces}.
+In the end of this section, we prove Theorem D. Finally, as applications of Theorem C, in Section \ref{sec-CT lamination}, we study Cannon--Thurston lamination and prove Theorems E and F. In Section \ref{sec-application}, we study group-theoretic applications of Theorems C and F. For instance, in this Section, we prove Theorems A, B and G, and other related results including nonexistence of CT maps.

+{\bf Acknowledgements.} Authors thank Mahan Mj for useful comments on an earlier version of the paper, which helped to improve the exposition.
+Authors also thank Ravi Tomar for pointing out Lemma \ref{acyl-case}.